 This is the first time the legendary Skywalker saga moves forward since 1983, and the new course is penned by Lawrence Kasdan (Star Wars V, Raiders of the Lost Ark, Star Wars VI), former indie-sensation-turned-blockbuster-maker Michael Arndt (Little Miss Sunshine, Toy Story 3, The Hunger Games: Catching Fire) and Abrams.

 Massive wide shots and breathtaking aerial sequences introduce the new trilogy, and every image emanates that unique Star Wars touch and quality.
-Visually, such a colossal production unsurprisingly meets expectations but is the story worthy of the prequels?
+Visually, such a colossal production unsurprisingly meets expectations, but is the story worthy of the prequels?

-Finn (John Boyega) is a stormtrooper who has a change of heart and liberates the Rebellion’s top pilot Poe Dameron (Oscar Isaac) who has been captured by masked villain Kylo Ren (Adam Driver) of the First Order.
-As they escape, their spaceship crashes on a planet where they meet Rey (Daisy Ridley), a scavenger who joins them on their mission to deliver to the resistance a secret map to Luke Skywalker’s secret hermitage.
+Finn (John Boyega) is a stormtrooper who has a change of heart and liberates the Rebellion’s top pilot Poe Dameron (Oscar Isaac), who has been captured by masked villain Kylo Ren (Adam Driver) of the First Order.
+As they escape, their spaceship crashes on a planet where they meet Rey (Daisy Ridley), a scavenger who joins them on their mission to deliver to the resistance a secret map to Luke Skywalker’s hidden hermitage.

 Even though the lack of experience of Boyega makes Finn’s character flat, especially in the first part where his emotions are conveyed with no depth or sense of empathy, Ridley is simply perfect as Rey; she’s even more adorable than Carrie Fisher’s Leia and the credibility of the transition from naïve girl to rebel fighter is impressive.
-The evil side of the cast is just as good: Driver impersonates perfectly the new Darth Vader, and who could have been better than Andy Serkis to portray all-CGI Supreme Leader Snoke?
+The evil side of the cast is just as good: Driver perfectly embodies the new Darth Vader, and who could have been better than Andy Serkis to portray all-CGI Supreme Leader Snoke?

 Damn it, this is Star Wars for real.